taryue/taryue.github.io/_pages/about.md

 # Yue Wang (汪越)
-* I am currently an assistant professor in the Department of Biostatistics & Informatics at the University of Colorado Anschutz Medical Campus.
-Prior to joining CU Anschutz, I was an assistant professor at Arizona State University.
+* I am currently an assistant professor in the Department of Biostatistics & Informatics and the Center for Innovative Design and Analysis at the University of Colorado Anschutz Medical Campus.
+I am also a member of the Colorado Center for Personalized Medicine.
+* I am a biostatistician focusing on developing statistical/computational methods for integrating multi-omics data to address important biomedical questions.
+Current projects mainly involve multi-view human microbiome data.
+* Prior to joining CU Anschutz, I was an assistant professor at Arizona State University.
 I worked as a post-doctoral fellow at the University of Washington with [Prof. Ali Shojaie](http://faculty.washington.edu/interestedashojaie/index.html) and at the Fred Hutchinson Cancer Center with [Prof. Jing Ma](http://drjingma.com).
 I also collaborate closely with [Dr. Tim Randolph's lab](https://research.fhcrc.org/randolph/en/research-overview.html) at Fred Hutch.
 I obtained my PhD in Biostatistics from the University of North Carolina at Chapel Hill.
-* I am a biostatistician focusing on developing statistical/computational methods for integrating multi-omics data to address important biomedical questions.
-Current projects mainly involve scRNA-seq data and multi-view human microbiome data.

 # Recent News